kabeleced77/dom/README.md

 # dom

-Interfaces for [TypeScript](https://www.typescriptlang.org/) and implementations for TypeScript and JavaScript helping to interact with the [Document Object Model](https://www.w3.org/DOM/#what) (DOM).
+This package offers interfaces for [TypeScript](https://www.typescriptlang.org/) and implementations for TypeScript and JavaScript helping to interact with the [Document Object Model](https://www.w3.org/DOM/#what) (DOM).

 ## Installation
 Add this package as a dependency to your project